 The chamber painters of the Spanish monarchy Paintings 09/12/2020

-The sixteenth century granted artists a new social condition in the Cortes, as camera painters.
-In Spain, the reign of Felipe IV was the culminating moment for this type of office with the simultaneous presence of two of the great masters of painting, Rubens and Velázquez.
-Today we are going to talk to you from them!
+The 16th century granted artists a new social condition in the Cortes, as court painters.
+In Spain, the reign Philip IV was the culminating moment for this type of office with the simultaneous presence of two of the great masters of painting, Rubens and Velázquez. ¡Today we are going to talk from them!

-It was precisely in Renaissance Italy where it first occurred this event that ended revolutionizing the artistic plane, in which they were awarded to painters a new condition in the different Courts of the time.
+It was precisely in Renaissance Italy where for the first time the this event that ended revolutionizing the artistic plane, in which they were granted painters a new condition in the different Courts of the time.

-From that moment on, many painters were linked to patronage patrons, without being limited to the already usual individual commissions for start to maintain your sponsorship in exclusive conditions.
+From that moment many painters were linked to patronage of patrons, without being limited to the usual individual commissions for start keeping your sponsorship on an exclusive basis.

-This trade that, as we have said, had its fruits first in the Italian Courts was gradually applied to other Courts of the Modern Age like France, England, Portugal or Spain.
+Said trade that, as we have well said, had its fruits first in the Italian Courts was gradually applied to other Courts of the Modern Age such as France, England, Portugal or Spain.

-Even so, during practically the first half of the century 17th century still, many painters were fighting to make them see recognized his work as a liberal art, since not well reaching In the 18th century, the artist was given very little social consideration seeing painting as a mechanical trade.
-His job was so despicable that, ignoring those commissions obtained by the great teachers on the part of the Church or the Court, the vast majority of artists made their living by producing serial paintings, everything type of genres, which they themselves later sold or in their stores or in street vendors.
+Even so, during practically the first half of the century XVII there were still many painters who fought for them to see recognized his work as a liberal art, since even as soon as he reached In the eighteenth century the artist was given very little social consideration seeing painting as a mechanical trade. his job was so contemptible that, ignoring those commissions that the great teachers by the Church or the Court, the vast majority of artists made their living by mass-producing paintings, of all kinds type of goods, which they themselves later sold or in their shops or on the streets.

-The camera painter was nothing more than a designated artist to carry out artistic commissions on a regular basis well of a royal or ecclesiastical court, especially focused on the portraits with social, ideological or aesthetic functions.
+The court painter was no more than a designated artist so that he would carry out artistic commissions on a regular basis. of a royal or ecclesiastical court, especially focused on the portraits with social, ideological or aesthetic functions.

-This service meant that he had a very privileged status. with a rank that could well be compared to that of the chamberlain (courtly position that allowed access to the royal chamber).
-Likewise, it goes without saying that they had a fixed salary instead of a payment per work commissioned counting like this with a unique character and exclusive, which implied the artist to be linked to his patron and to not to undertake other charges without authorization from the of the same.
-Likewise, they were usually given a formal title and alimony, as well as other payments of various nd them, and even to have power in the different political missions and diplomatic.
+This service gave him a very privileged status with a rank that could well be compared to that of the chamberlain (a courtly position that allowed access to the royal chamber).
+Also, it goes without saying that they had a fixed salary instead of a payment for commissioned work counting as follows: with a unique character and exclusive, which involved the artist being linked to his patron and to not undertake other charges without authorization from the of the same.
+Likewise, they used to be given a formal title and alimony, as well as other payments of various nature, and even to have power in the different political missions and diplomatic.

-he individual recognition that this type of artist achieved, on everything from the Renaissance made not only painters said prestige by welcoming the great patrons of the time, but it was arrived; to the point of being the Court who was in charge of look for the great artists to increase with them even more his prestige, as was the case with Titian, where kings and emperors They came to his studio to be portrayed.
+The individual recognition achieved by this type of artist, especially Everything from the Renaissance made it not only the painters look for said prestige by taking advantage of the great patrons of the time, but it was arrived to the point of being the Court who was in charge of look for the great artists to increase with them even more its prestige, as was the case with Titian, where kings and emperors they came to his workshop to be photographed.

-However, not all the great painters that we know today they became camera painters; Caravaggio, Rembrandt, El Greco o Zurbarán never managed to be, either by personal decision, due to budgetary disagreements or the simple rejection of one's own Kings.
+However, not all the great painters we know today they became chamber painters; Caravaggio, Rembrandt, El Greco o Zurbarán never managed to be, either by personal decision, by budget disagreements or by the simple rejection of the own Kings.

 Painting in the Spanish Court

-Currently, the largest part of the funds of the major European museums (the Prado, the Louvre, the National Gallery, the Hermitage, the Uffizi Gallery) draw mainly on the royal collections of paintings that had their beginnings in production of the painters of the same courts, to which is added the external acquisitions.
+At present, the most important part of the funds of the great European museums (the Prado, the Louvre, the National Gallery, the Hermitage, the Uffizi Gallery…) are mainly nourished by the royal painting collections that had their beginnings in the production of the painters of the same courts, to which is added the external acquisitions.

-In Spain, the Catholic Monarchs adopted the position of painter cameraman as the King's most trusted painter, that is, the that received the main orders of the Court.
-Also to who performed the role of teacher & ndash; painter for some members of the royal family, as was the case of Juan de Flandes for Isabella the Catholic.
+In Spain, the Catholic Monarchs adopted the position of painter of camera as the most trusted painter of the King, that is to say, the who received the main commissions from the Court.
+Also to who played the role of teacher – painter for some members of the royal family, as was the case of Juan de Flandes for Isabel the Catholic.

-The practice of the royal portrait as a way of exalting the figure of the monarch would begin with the Habsburg dynasty.
-Carlos I commissioned mostly religious works and portraits always with a practical purpose, of image, but without interest in collecting.
-He had Titian in his service, to whom he granted the exclusivity to portray it.
-Likewise, at his command they were also entrusted Antonio Moro and Diego de Arroyo.
+The practice of the royal portrait as a way to exalt the figure of the monarch would begin with the Habsburg dynasty.
+Carlos I commissioned mostly religious works and portraits always with a practical purpose, of image, but without interest to collect.
+He had Tiziano at his service, to whom he granted exclusivity to portray it.
+Likewise, at his command they also entrusted Antonio Moro and Diego de Arroyo.

-His son Felipe II was the one who took charge of valuing the Collection Royal as a treasure to be preserved by ascribing it to the Crown as invisible heritage.
-This met numerous paintings that were previously bought by his father, others inherited from his grandmother Juana, to which he added other important works mainly by the hand of El Bosco.
-In his case, his official painters included Alonso Sánchez Coello, Sofonisba Anguissola, Juan Pantoja de la Cruz and Juan Fernández de Navarrete.
+His son Felipe II was the one who was in charge of to value the Collection Royal as a treasure to be preserved by ascribing it to the Crown as invisible heritage.
+This met many paintings that were previously bought by his father, others inherited from his grandmother Juana, to which he added other important works from the hand of Bosch.
+In his case, among his official painters were Alonso Sánchez Coello, Sofonisba Anguissola, Juan Pantoja de la Cruz and Juan Fernández de Navarrete.

-Felipe III is true that he did not count with great renowned artists at your service as if your father and grandfather did, but had Pantoja de la Cruz, Rodrigo de Villandrando and Bartolomé González and Serrano.
+Philip III it is true that he did not count with great renowned artists international at your service as if your father and grandfather did, but he had Pantoja de la Cruz, Rodrigo de Villandrando and Bartolomé.
+González y Serrano.

-Philip IV marked a before and an after being considered a golden age of painting in Spain thanks to its politics shopping all over Europe, and commissioning various pictorial programs with which to decorate their palaces to the great artists, a fact that made for the Royal Collection to reach a level far above the rest of European royal collections.
+Philip IV marked a before and after considering a golden age of painting in Spain thanks to its politics shopping throughout Europe, and commissioning various pictorial programs with which to decorate their palaces to the great artists, a fact that made that the Royal Collection reached a level far above the rest from European royal collections.

-At his service he had simultaneously Velázquez and Rubens, so as a whole generation of Spanish Baroque artists among which were Alonso Cano and Juan Bautista Martínez of the Deck.
+At his service he simultaneously had Velázquez and Rubens, so like a whole generation of Spanish baroque artists among whom were Alonso Cano and Juan Bautista Martínez of the deck

-Charles II succeeded put the most reputable painter at your service from Europe at that time, Luca Giordano, bringing him from Nipoles to commission numerous royal works, portraits and decorations.
+Carlos II achieved put at your service the most reputable painter from Europe at the time, Luca Giordano, bringing it from Naples to commission numerous royal works, portraits and decorations.

-In addition, he took care to preserve the unity of the collection forbidding its sale or dismembering it.
-Prevented, by example, that the painting of the Adoration of the Magi of Rubens was sent to Germany by his wife Mariana of Neoburg as gift to his father, although otherwise, he could not prevent Mariana from sending to his brother another canvas of flamenco, the Reconciliation of Esau and Jacob, today at the Staatsgalerie Schleissheim.
+In addition, it was commissioned to preserve the unity of the collection real estate by prohibiting its sale or dismembering it. prevented, by example, that the painting of the Adoration of the Magi of Rubens was sent to Germany by his wife Mariana de Neuburgo as gift to his father, although otherwise, he could not prevent Mariana from sending to his brother another canvas of flamenco, the Reconciliation of Esau; and Jacob, today at the Staatsgalerie Schleissheim.

-Likewise, he also counted in his Court with many other painters such as Juan Carreño de Miranda, Francisco Ricci, Sebastián Herrera Barnuevo, Claudio Coello and Juan Bautista Simó.
+Likewise, he also had many other painters at his Court. such as Juan Carreño de Miranda, Francisco Ricci, Sebastián Herrera Barnuevo, Claudio Coello and Juan Bautista Simó.

-Already in the 18th century, the arrival of the Bourbons made it diversify the origin of camera painters since during the reign of the House of Austria had been mostly Italian or Flemish.
+Already in the eighteenth century, the arrival of the Bourbons caused it to diversify the origin of the chamber painters given that during the reign Most of the House of Austria had been Italian or Flemish.

-With Felipe V, first member of the new dynasty, a terrible event occurred, the fire of the Alcazar of Madrid, in the year 1734, in the that many of the masterpieces that were part of the Royal Collection.
-On its land, it was built the actual Palacio de Oriente, and both for its decoration and for that of the Palacio de la Granja a considerable amount of works were acquired (from Poussin, Claudio de Lorena, Velázquez), as well as the collection of classical sculpture by Cristina of Sweden.
+With Philip V, first member of the new dynasty, a terrible event took place, the fire of the Alcázar of Madrid, in the year 1734, in the that many of the masterpieces that were part of the Royal Collection.
+On its land, it was built. the actual Palacio de Oriente, and both for its decoration and for that of the Palacio de la Granja acquired a considerable number of works (by Poussin, Claudio de Lorena, Velázquez…), as well as What the classical sculpture collection of Cristina of Sweden.

-In addition, Felipe V, after the death of his father in the year 1711 inherited the collection of decorative arts known as the Dolphin Treasure.
+Furthermore, Philip V, after the death of his father in 1711 inherited the decorative arts collection known as the Dolphin Treasure.
 As for painters at his service, he counted with Miguel Jacinto Meléndez, Louis Michel van Loo and Michel Ange Louase.

-Su sucesor, Ferdinand VI, had painters such as Antonio González Ruiz, Corrado Giaquinto and Jacopo Amigoni.
+his successor, Ferdinand VI, had painters like Antonio González Ruiz, Corrado Giaquinto and Jacopo Amigoni.

-A Charles IV He is still remembered for his enormous artistic sensibility, although very especially for being the patron of Francisco de Goya.
-In addition, much of the neoclassical painting collection that we see Today in the Prado Museum it was acquired precisely by him.
+A Charles IV he is still remembered for his enormous artistic sensitivity, although very especially for being the patron of Francisco de Goya.
+In addition, much of the collection of neoclassical painting we see today in the Prado Museum it was acquired precisely by him.

-Goya was also the painter of Fernando VII, like this like Vicente López, Juan Antonio Ribera and Bartolomé Montalvo.
-Vicente López and Ribera were in turn of their daughter, Queen Elizabeth II, who was portrayed by many other great artists such as Joaquín Doménguez Becquer, Carlos Luis de Ribera and Fieve, José de Madrazo and his son Federico.
+Goya was also the painter of Ferdinand VII, as well as such as Vicente López, Juan Antonio Ribera and Bartolomé; Montalvo.
+Vicente López and Ribera were in turn their daughter, Queen Elizabeth II, who was portrayed by many other great artists such as Joaquín Domínguez Becquer, Carlos Luis de Ribera y Fieve, Joseph de Madrazo and his son Federico.